September 12, 2016

 Let’s say you are planning for an important event for so long.
 You want everything to be perfect from the venue to the way you look on that day.
-The night before the D day, you have sorted out everything such as what time to start, how to reach the location, what dress to wear etc. Finally the day has arrived and with loads of excitement, you are looking in to the mirror hoping to see the perfect you.
+The night before the D day, you have sorted out everything such as what time to start, how to reach the location, what dress to wear etc. Finally, the day has arrived and with loads of excitement, you are looking into the mirror hoping to see the perfect you.
 What if you find a little pop on your face?
-This pop also popularly known as pimple or acne can totally spoil your mood and make you feel like cancelling the entire plan.
-This little monster can cause jittersmore than a horror movie.
+This pop also popularly known as a pimple or acne can totally spoil your mood and make you feel like canceling the entire plan.
+This little monster can cause jitters more than a horror movie.

 Acne is not a teenage problem alone.
 From tiny zits to scarring cysts, acne can affect anyone irrespective of age and gender.
 We all wish for a clear skin without acne or acne marks.
 So what causes acne?
 Before we explore the causes of acne, we should be able to differentiate the different types of acne.

 - When they appear as small, congested pores they are known as comedones, also known as blackheads or whiteheads.